home-assistant/intents/README.md

 # Development

 Checkout the repository and get a development environment with `script/setup`.
 This will create a new virtual environment in the `venv` directory of the repository, and install all necessary requirements.
+It will also build your code space to install latest dependencies, so you should run it again occasionally.

 Before developing, always activate your virtual environment with `source venv/bin/activate`.
+This handles python dependencies so that they do not conflict with other python projects.
+You can deactivate the virtual environment by running `deactivate`.

 ## Run tests